What AI agents are, how they automate business processes, and how they differ from RPA and assistants

 03

 Launch a pilot project.
-Pick one non-critical but representative process to test.
-This lets you assess the real impact and refine the deployment method with minimal risk.
-6. Set up monitoring and improvement of the system.
-Track the agent's key metrics regularly after deployment.
-You will see where the agent makes mistakes or slows down and can adjust the algorithm right away — without reworking the whole system.
-Tip: don't try to automate a complex, ten-step process right away.
+Choose one non-critical but representative process for testing.
+This will let you assess the real impact and refine the implementation method with minimal risk.
+6. Set up system monitoring and improvement.
+Regularly track the agent's key performance indicators after deployment.
+You will see where the agent makes mistakes or slows down and can adjust the algorithm immediately - without reworking the whole system.
+Tip: do not try to automate a complex process with ten steps right away.

 04

-Instead of the entire sales cycle, automate a single task — for example, collecting feedback after a deal.
-This delivers a quick result: feedback is gathered in 15 minutes rather than 3 hours.
-The team will see the value, and it will be easier for you to move on to more complex processes.
-A step-by-step plan for deploying an AI agent will help you reduce risks and get your first measurable result within a few weeks.
+Instead of automating the entire sales cycle, automate one task - for example, collecting feedback after a deal.
+This will show quick results: feedback is collected in 15 minutes instead of 3 hours.
+The team will see the value, and it will be easier to move on to more complex processes.
+A step-by-step AI agent implementation plan will help you reduce risks and get the first measurable result within a few weeks.

 Key success metrics